 If you need to make adjustments, you can go over the texture lightly with either a 4″ drywall knife or some smooth 200-grit sandpaper.
 Use a very light amount of pressure.
 You only want to take off the peaks in the texture, not huge chunks of it.
 This process should only take a couple of minutes at most.

-I recommend using two coats of paint on the wall just to make sure that you have a nice, even finish.
-Just be sure to let each cost fully dry before starting on the next coat.
+I recommend using two coats of paint on the wall just to ensure you have a nice, even finish.
+Just let each cost fully dry before starting on the next coat.

 From here, my next steps are to mount the cabinets and then to add some custom flooring.
 Once the flooring is in place, I’ll add some molding along the bottom of the drywall.